Erika Eleniak

-Erika Eleniak (born September 29, 1969) is an American actress, Playboy Playmate, and model known for her role in Baywatch as Shauni McClain.
-Her film debut was in E.T.: The Extra-Terrestrial (1982).
+Erika Eleniak (born September 29, 1969) is an American-Canadian actress, Playboy Playmate, and model known for her role in Baywatch as Shauni McClain.
+Her film debut was in E.T. the Extra-Terrestrial (1982).
 She starred in the films The Blob (1988), Under Siege (1992), and The Beverly Hillbillies (1993).

 Early life

 Erika Eleniak was born in Glendale, California.
 Her father, Dale Alan Eleniak, is of Ukrainian descent and her mother, Iris Maya (Neggo) Arnold is of Estonian and German descent.
 Eleniak's paternal great-grandfather, Wasyl Eleniak, was one of the first pioneer Ukrainian immigrants to settle in Canada.